 A- The shopkeeper’s advantage.

-The opportunity to increase your customer services to an unparalleled level even by the giant.
+As a startup, you have the opportunity to increase your customer services to a level that is unparalleled, even by the giants.
 As Henry Elkus says in the Wall Street Journal:

 “A well-tuned small business can easily outperform its larger counterparts in customer service.”

 “…Moreover, effective customer service is crucial to acquiring and retaining customers over the long haul.”

 Furthermore, at Appster, the recommendations for founders in order to improve their customer service is summarized in five phrases:

 - Reward customers for their loyalty;

 4. Grow your backend facilities

 Inessential owner Brent Simmons states the indispensable need for every starter to have cloud-based services that, if maintained well, can outperform the tech giants.